<Previous

 Victor’s brother Leopold, a father of three and Marconi worker, died from Tubercular Meningitis at Ellenor Cottage, Marconi Road, in Chelmsford in 1920 aged 31.

-131124
+131124 250920

 Victor was born at 6 Ponsonby Place in Westminster, London, on 6th June 1884, the son of Edward Barrow Martin and Eliza Annie Spriggs.
 His father had been born in 1861 in Westminster.
 The couple had married in London in 1882.
+Victor was baptised on 6th July 1884 at the church of St. John the Evangelist in Smith Square, London

-Victor’s five siblings were Edith Emma Martin (born in 1882), Edward G. Martin (born c1887), Leopold William L. Martin (born in 1889), George Charles Martin (born in 1893) and Ernest Martin.
+Victor’s five siblings were Edith Emma Martin (born in 1882), Edward G. Martin (born c1887), Leopold 'Leo' William L. Martin (born in 1889), George Charles Martin (born in 1893) and Ernest Martin.
 All the children were born in Westminster.

-The 1891 census found six year-old Victor living with his parents and three siblings at 20 Itchen Road, Mortlake in Surrey.
+The 1891 census found six year-old Victor living with his parents and three siblings at 20 Trehorn Road, Mortlake in Surrey.
 His father was employed as a lighterman, on the River Thames, while the census recorded his mother as ‘Antionette’ Martin.